Ocawesome101/filesystems/cfs/README.md

 }
 ```

-If the inode is a regular file, its `datablock` contains 510 pointers to data blocks; the final 4 bytes contain a 32-bit pointer to another block in `datablock` format.
+If the inode is a regular file, its `datablock` contains 1020 bytes of data, followed by a 32-bit pointer to the next data block;  this pattern continues for as long as necessary.
 This continues until the first null pointer is encountered.

-If an inode is a directory, its `datablock` contains pointers to other inodes rather than to data blocks.
-If an inode is a symbolic link *and* the path it references is longer than 152 bytes, its datablock contains the path which the link references.
+If the inode is a directory, its `datablock` contains 510 pointers to other inodes, then a 32-bit pointer to another block of pointers.
+This pattern continues for as long as necessary.

+If the inode is a symbolic link *and* the path it references is longer than 152 bytes, its datablock contains the path which the link references.
 Otherwise, it is stored in the inode's `extended_data`.
 If the inode is a character device, block device, or FIFO, the `extended_data` section contains information about its parameters and the `datablock` pointer will be `0`.

 #### File Modes
 | Value  | Description      |